dapphub/ds-prism/README.md

 rather than a shortcoming: candidates that are too inattentive to realize their own election don't belong in the elected set anyway.
 This feature may or may not also be helpful in your own projects.

+## Why an IOU Token?

+The IOU token allows for chaining governance contracts.
+An arbitrary number of `DSChief`, `DSPrism`, or other contracts of that kind may essentially use the same governance token by accepting the IOU token of the `DSPrism` contract before it as a governance token.
+E.g., given three `DSPrism` contracts, `prismA`, `prismB`, and `prismC`, with `prismA.GOV` being the `MKR` token, setting `prismB.GOV` to `prismA.IOU` and `prismC.GOV` to `prismB.IOU` allows all three contracts to essentially run using a common pool of `MKR`.

 ### Example